-This is a group-level performance metric that takes into account if a website is listed or not in a SERP feature and the search volumes of the keywords with SERPs where the feature is present.
+The SERP Feature Visibility is a group-level performance metric based on a website being listed or not in a SERP feature, and on the search volumes of the keywords with SERPs where the specific feature is present.

 SERP Visibility = sum(Impressions) / sum(AverageSearchVolume)

 (only for the keywords where the SERP feature is present)

 The impression_rate is measured in percentages from 0% to 100%, where:

 0% means the website is not listed in the SERP feature on any of the keyword SERPs where the feature is present;